CS 112

 }

-(Hint: Remember that the physical structure of the array cannot change, therefore we must simulate an element of the array being removed.
+As with the insert method, the position specified must be within the filled bounds of the array.
+Again, the physical structure of the array cannot change, therefore we muat simulate an element of the array being removed.
 Think how this can be accomplished.

 1. Write a method to grow the physical array by some additional size n.